johndjameson/johndjameson.com/source/blog/ligatures-and-kerning-in-letterspaced-type.md

 <p data-height="290" data-theme-id="2137" data-slug-hash="5e36a72a168d631d7f3b3ccdcf310497" data-default-tab="result" data-user="johndjameson" class='codepen'>See the Pen <a href='http://codepen.io/johndjameson/pen/5e36a72a168d631d7f3b3ccdcf310497/'>5e36a72a168d631d7f3b3ccdcf310497</a> by John D. Jameson (<a href='http://codepen.io/johndjameson'>@johndjameson</a>) on <a href='http://codepen.io'>CodePen</a>.</p>

-In the example above, there's a noticeable gap between the unkerned _T_ and _o_ pair at the beginning of _Tomato_.
-It looks awkward in an otherwise tightly spaced word.
+In the example above, there's a noticeable gap between the unkerned _T_ and _o_ pair at the beginning of the word _Tomato_.
+It looks awkward in an otherwise tightly spaced context.
 Enabling kerning here tightens up the initial spacing and improves the overall look and feel of the word.

 ### Loose letterspacing

 Kerning becomes less important as letterspacing increases, and at a certain point, it's barely even noticeable.

 If we look at the same word _Tomato_ &mdash; now set with positive letterspacing &mdash; the difference is too subtle to make an impact.
-Kerning becomes a nice-to-have, instead of a necessity.
+Kerning becomes a nice-to-have here, instead of a necessity.

 <p data-height="290" data-theme-id="2137" data-slug-hash="6d702133d6c081a4af782d648e1c3ff6" data-default-tab="result" data-user="johndjameson" class='codepen'>See the Pen <a href='http://codepen.io/johndjameson/pen/6d702133d6c081a4af782d648e1c3ff6/'>6d702133d6c081a4af782d648e1c3ff6</a> by John D. Jameson (<a href='http://codepen.io/johndjameson'>@johndjameson</a>) on <a href='http://codepen.io'>CodePen</a>.</p>